dism-exe/exe6f/CONTRIBUTE.md

   - Include `f__filename` into ld_script.x
-  - If using IDA, https://github.com/LanHikari22/GBA-IDA-Pseudo-Terminal contains tools that speed up this process by generating the disassembly and external symbols automatically. to make the process faster when using IDA
+  - If using IDA, https://github.com/LanHikari22/GBA-IDA-Pseudo-Terminal contains tools that speed up this process by generating the disassembly and external symbols automatically.
 3. **make rom**; Build the rom and make sure it's successful
 4. **make checksum**; Make sure that the output ROM has an identical checksum to the input binary.
 5. if (!complete) goto 1; // good luck!